 A San Leandro Monarch Butterfly Story

-During April and May 2026, we focused on our local Western Monarch butterflies plus the native Milkweed plants that support them.
+During April and May 2026, we shared a lot of information about our local Western Monarch butterflies plus the native Milkweed plants that support them.
 This was part of a special project with the San Leandro Public Library to promote their exhibit "Monarchs & Milkweed: A Story Of Survival", which ends on May 30, 2026.
-All the resources and links we collected about this important topic will remain on this page of our website.
+All the resources and links that we collected about this important ecological topic will remain on this page of our website.

-We hope you enjoy this short story that shows a local example of how to support these beautiful and iconic creatures in your own outdoor space.
+We hope you enjoy this short story that shows how to support these beautiful and iconic creatures in your own outdoor space.

 From Our Nursery to Her Patio: One Milkweed Plant Makes a Difference